MrKrishnaAgarwal/30DaysOfCode/README.md

 ### Introduction

-This is a collection of 30 days of code challenges that I made while learning to code for 30 straight days starting August 18.
+This is a collection of 30 days of code challenges that I made while learning to code for straight 30 days starting August 18.
 <br>
 <br>

-### Why I participated in this challenge?
+### Why did I participate in this challenge?

-We want to cultivate the habit of coding regularly.
+I want to cultivate the habit of coding regularly.
 As with any other discipline, doing something over and over again is what builds skills and coding is no different.

-I took a pledge to become **1%** better everyday with the rest of the Scaler Community!
+I took a pledge to become **1%** better every day with the rest of the Scaler Community!
 <br>
 <br>

 ### How will this repo help you?

-This challenge is to help you learn to code and to get better at it.
+This challenge is to help you learn to code and get better at it.

 <br>